About coaching AND ADVISORY

 Over time the work grew: more clients, broader skills, deeper expertise across coaching, mentoring and strategy.

-Worked. is the next phase.
+This work is the next phase.
 Same commitment, bigger offer.
 If you knew me as abby shacklock OBM you’re in the right place.

 -